 The Bay of Bengal forms the entire eastern edge of Tamil Nadu, and the beaches are a wonderful place to watch local life.
 Currents can be strong and swimming is not always advised, but a stroll along the shoreline, catching the sea air and watching the fishermen ply their trade, is a wonderful contrast from the bustle of the cities.
 Get up at sunrise to watch the fishing boats head out to sea, or dine on fresh seafood straight from the ocean.
 I stayed at the Ideal Beach Resort near Mahabalipuram, and it was a wonderful few days enjoying the beach life.

 If the eastern edge of Tamil Nadu is all about the ocean, the western edge is all mountain.
-The Western Ghats, the iconic mountain chain which runs down much of western India, forms the westerly border of the state, and is a joy to visit with its lush slopes and hill stations.
+The Western Ghats, the iconic mountain chain which runs down much of western India, forms the westerly border of the state, and is a joy to visit with its lush slopes and hill stations such as picturesque Kodaikanal.
 Visit tea plantations, where local women still gather the tea by hand, or check out a processing plant to see how the fresh leaves are dried to make a brew.
 Or maybe visit a spice garden, where cinnamon, black pepper and many other spices are grown and processed.
 Then relax in one of the hill stations; for the iconic destination, take the Nilgiri Mountain Railway from dusty Mettupalayam to the colonial outpost of Ooty, where the altitude cools the atmosphere and Indian tourists come out to play.

 Tamil Nadu has a slightly gentler pace of life than the north.
 It is still bustling with life, but the people are just that little bit more laid back, that little bit keener to interact with you.
 They are often as interested in you as you are in them, and it’s not unusual to be asked for a photo by locals who rarely get a chance to speak to foreigners.
 The number of tourists, too, is lower here in the south, and the number of touts along with them; you are less likely to be hassled here than you are in the northern travel hotspots.
 Put simply, the local people are one of the joys of Tamil Nadu, and your Indian experience will be more authentic as a result.